nerfine/Crapules-express/privacy.md

 ## 1. 📥 Data Collected

-The bot may collect the following data:
+The bot collects the following data strictly for operational purposes:

-- Discord identifiers (username, ID)
+- Discord identifiers (username, user ID)
-- Recruitment form responses
+- Recruitment form responses submitted via modal dialogs
-- Internal information (HR status, blacklist status, application attempts, profile records, history)
+- Internal HR-related data (recruitment status, blacklist/whitelist flags, application attempts, interview scheduling)
-- Automated logs of recruitment, blacklist/whitelist actions, user departures
+- Logs of recruitment activities, blacklist/whitelist changes, user departures, and ticket events

-> 🔒 No personal data outside of Discord is collected.
+> 🔒 No personal data outside of Discord is collected or stored.

 ---

 ## 2. 🎯 Purpose of Data Use

-Collected data is exclusively used to:
+Collected data is used exclusively to:

-- Manage applications within the VTC
+- Manage recruitment applications and driver profiles within the VTC
-- Track HR processes (attempts, statuses, trial periods)
+- Track HR workflows, trial periods, and recruitment pipeline progress
-- Archive and follow up on driver profiles
-- Power automated systems: tickets, profiles, logs, notifications
+- Enable automated ticketing, convoy invitations, and notifications
-- Ensure efficient moderation (blacklists, auto-denials)
+- Provide role-based access and enforce moderation policies (blacklisting, auto-denial after attempts)
+- Generate logs and audit trails for internal transparency and troubleshooting

 ---

-## 3. 🗄️ Data Storage
+## 3. 🗄️ Data Storage & Security

-- Temporary data is kept in private Discord channels accessible only to staff.
+- Temporary recruitment data resides in private Discord channels accessible only to authorized HR and management roles.
-- Critical data is stored **locally** on a **self-hosted VPS**, located on a **secured personal laptop owned by the administrator**.
+- All critical and persistent data is stored **locally** on a **self-hosted VPS** running on a **secured personal machine owned by the Lead Developer (Nerfine)**.

-> No data is shared with external services or third-party companies.
+- No data is transmitted to or stored by third-party services.

 ---

-## 4. 🕓 Deletion & Inactivity
+## 4. 🕓 Data Retention and Deletion

-### Recruitment:
+### Recruitment Channels

-- If a user does not click the "Start" button within **24 hours**, the channel is automatically deleted.
+- Inactive recruitment tickets (no "Start" interaction) are deleted automatically after **24 hours**.
-- No answers are **ever saved** unless the questionnaire is started.
+- No form responses are saved unless the recruitment questionnaire is initiated.

-### Internal Data:
+### Stored Data

-- Applications are automatically deleted **after 30 days**.
+- Recruitment applications and related data are deleted **after 30 days** if the user does not join or complete the process.
-- Profiles are archived if a driver leaves the server.
+- Driver profiles are archived automatically if the user leaves the Discord server.
-- Blacklisted users’ data is kept unless a removal request is submitted.
+- Blacklist records are retained until a user requests removal or reconciliation.

-> 🧪 An automatic deletion feature is currently in testing to improve privacy and efficiency.
+> 🧪 Automated privacy-enhancing deletion features are in active development.

 ---

-## 5. 🔐 Restricted Access
+## 5. 🔐 Access Control

-Only the following roles have access to the data:
+Data access is strictly limited to:

+- HR personnel
+- Senior HR staff
+- Management team
-- Lead Developer (Nerfine)
+- Lead Developer (**Nerfine**)

+No external or unauthorized users have access to this data.

 ---

-## 6. 🧹 Data Deletion (on request)
+## 6. 🧹 User Data Deletion Requests

-Any user may request **immediate deletion** of their data at any time by:
+Users may request immediate deletion of their personal data by:

-- Opening a ticket in the **Management Questions** section
+- Opening a ticket in the **Management Questions** channel
-- Or directly contacting **@nerfine** on Discord
+- Contacting **@nerfine** directly on Discord
+- Sending an email to **nerfine@crapules-express.com**

 ---

-## 7. 🌐 Message Translation
+## 7. 🌐 Message Translation Feature

-The bot includes a **reaction-based translation system** for textual messages:
+The bot supports reaction-based message translation for non-embed textual messages:
-React with 🌐 `:globe_with_meridians:`, 🇬🇧 `:flag_gb:` or 🇺🇸 `:flag_us:` to translate a message.
+React with 🌐 `:globe_with_meridians:`, 🇬🇧 `:flag_gb:`, or 🇺🇸 `:flag_us:` to translate a message via DeepL API.

-> ℹ️ Embeds cannot be translated automatically.
+> ℹ️ Note: Embedded messages cannot be translated automatically.

 ---

 ## 8. 📜 Policy Updates

 This policy may be updated at any time without prior notice.
-The latest version is always available on our official GitHub:
+The latest version is always available at:
 🔗 [https://github.com/Nerfine/Crapules-express](https://github.com/Nerfine/Crapules-express)

 ---

 ## 📩 Contact

-For any data-related inquiries:
+For privacy concerns or data-related inquiries:
-➡️ Open a ticket in **Management Questions**
+➡️ Open a ticket in **Management Questions** on Discord
-or contact **@nerfine** directly on Discord.
+➡️ Contact **@nerfine** on Discord
+➡️ Email: **nerfine@crapules-express.com**